So, you have planned to start your own business.

 - Owners can start partnerships relatively easily and inexpensively

-- No state paperwork is required for creation
+- No state paperwork is required for the creation

 - The partnership pays no income tax as income or losses flow through to each partner and are reported on the partner’s individual tax return.